-These crispy yet tender Brussel sprouts make a healthy side dish perfect for the holiday season (or any time of year, really).
+These crispy yet tender Brussels sprouts make a healthy side dish perfect for the holiday season (or any time of year, really).
 Not gonna lie, I’ve eaten the entire recipe myself in one sitting for a meal before.

-This recipe was originally published on August 25, 2020, and has been updated on April 24, 2022.
+This recipe was originally published on August 25, 2020, and has been updated on November 07, 2023.

-why you’ll love these roasted Brussel sprouts
+why you’ll love these roasted Brussels sprouts

-- Full of Flavor: a sweet yet savory sauce made with maple syrup and balsamic vinegar for the best tangy flavor.
+- Full of Flavor: A sweet yet savory sauce made with maple syrup and balsamic vinegar for the best tangy flavor.

-- Easy Marinade: they’re marinated in a delicious sauce for a good bit prior to baking.
+- Easy Marinade: They’re marinated in a delicious sauce for a good bit prior to baking.
 Maple syrup, balsamic vinegar, soy sauce, and the good ‘ole trusty olive oil make up the bulk of the marinade.

 The Ingredients